-(4) A preference of 5% shall be applied for materials and supplies manufactured from recycled materials, as provided in OAR 125-030-0029, with the exception of recycled paper and paper products, which receive a higher preference percentage stated in OAR 125-030-0030(2).
+(A) A preference of 5% shall be applied for materials and supplies manufactured from recycled materials, as provided in OAR 125-030-0029, with the exception of recycled paper and paper products, which receive a higher preference percentage, of twelve percent (12%), stated in OAR 125-030-0030(2).

-(5) The bidder or proposer shall indicate in its bid or proposal, the materials it considers relevant to the 5% preference.
-The 5% preference will only apply to the value of that portion of a bid or proposal that offers products containing verifiable recycled contents.
+(B) The bidder or proposer shall indicate in its bid or proposal, the materials it considers relevant to the 5% preference.
+The 5% preference will only apply to the value of that portion of a bid or proposal that offers non-paper products containing verifiable recycled contents.